remnrem/luna-doc/docs/tut/tut2.md

 ## Using destrat

-If the `-o` argument is given to Luna, instead of the column-based text output format described above, all output is sent to a _lunout_ database, which is designed for handling _stratified output_.
+If the `-o` argument is given to Luna, instead of the column-based text output format described above, all output is sent to an output database, which is designed for handling _stratified output_.
 The tool [`destrat`](../luna/destrat.md) is designed to extract information from such databases, and _de-stratify_ it, to produce